Affiliate Disclosure: This page contains affiliate links from Bluehost and Amazon. Click here to know more.

-Suppose three friends Rahul, Rohan and Rohit open a company ABC which requires Rs.
-9,000 to start its business and they decide to put equal amount of money.
+Suppose three friends Rahul, Rohan and Rohit open a company called ABC company which requires Rs.
+9,000 to start its business.
+They decide to put equal amount of money, this initial money is called seed capital.
 They’d each be putting Rs.
-3,000 and each of them will be entitled to 33.33 % of the company.
+3,000 and each of them will be entitled to 33.33 % (1/3rd) of the company.

 In this case, the total market capitalization of the company ABC is Rs.
 9,000 and Rahul, Rohan and Rohit are the promoters of the company.

 If the company wants to raise another Rs.
 11,000 for its business expansion.
 It can either take a loan of Rs.
-11,000 from a bank or raise money through equity route.
+11,000 from a bank or raise money through equity.
 Here, we’ll talk about the latter.